 - Channel.
 Since data about the target market is already gathered, determine which channel is best to reach them, as well as the overall marketing mix.
-The right mix will depend on the marketing strategy and will likely involve email, social media, organic or paid search, printed or website deliverables or even TV media.
+The right mix will depend on the marketing strategy and will likely involve email marketing, social media, organic or paid search, printed or website deliverables or even TV media.
 Determine the destinations/channels of the deliverables: where will they live, on the website, on a blog, on partner sites, YouTube, or TV?
 Where will these marketing ads take the consumer and how will it impact the initiative’s ultimate goal?
 How will this campaign be executed?
 Is an omni-channel marketing strategy being considered?

 - Time.
 Plan the launching of the campaign.
 Is it seasonal?
 Figure out the soft and hard deadlines.
 What are the major milestones that need to be completed with the campaign?

 - Budget.
-After plan execution, map out expenses and compare with the initial budgeting framework.
+After planning the execution, map out the expenses and compare it to the initial budgeting framework.

 - Measure.
 Outline certain measures of success and expectations (key performance indicators - KPIs - quantitative and qualitative goals, etc).
-Once project is completed, a post-mortem should be conducted by the project leader to compare predictions to actual results to determine if the campaign reached its full potential.
+Once the project is complete, a post-mortem should be conducted by the project leader to compare predictions to actual results to determine if the campaign reached its full potential.